isaacnmm/pestpolicy-hugo2XX/content/posts/best-flea-treatment-for-puppies/index.md

 - Reapplication Needed Natural formulas may require more frequent use compared to synthetic pesticides.

-##  **2. Vet's [Best](https://pestpolicy.com/best-flea-collar-for-dogs/) Topical Tick& Flea  Spot-on Spray**
+##  **2. Vet's [Best](https://pestpolicy.com/best-flea-collar-for-dogs/)Topical Tick& Flea  Spot-on Spray**

-Vet's Best Natural is a natural [home spray](https://pestpolicy.com/best-flea-spray-for-home/) that will help treat your flea-infested puppy.
+Vet's Best Natural is a natural [home spray](https://pestpolicy.com/best-flea-spray-for-home/)that will help treat your flea-infested puppy.
 The key thing is the presence of natural ingredients clove extract and peppermint oil used to kill and control flea helps you eliminate the use of pyrethrins, permethrins, or cedar oil-related sprays.
 Vet's Best Natural kills adult fleas, larvae, and eggs on contact.

 It can repel mosquitoes and other home flies.